opsschool/curriculum/programming_201.rst

 Array objects are instances of Array class.
 So all instance methods are accessible to array objects.
-Discussing every method is beyond the scope of this document but here are a few examples :
+Discussing every method is beyond the scope of this topic but here are a few examples:

 .. code-block:: ruby